 "The king has made a very strong city, fortified with walls and towers...
-These walls are not made like those of other cities, but are made of strong masonry... and inside, very beautiful rows of buildings with flat roofs...
+These walls are not made like those of other cities, but are made of strong masonry... and inside very beautiful rows of buildings with flat roofs...

-You have a broad and beautiful street full of fine houses... and these houses belong to merchants, and there you find all sorts of rubies and diamonds, and emeralds and pearls... and clothes of every sort on the earth...
+You have a broad and beautiful street full of fine houses... and these houses belong to merchants, and there you find all sorts of rubies and diamonds, and emeralds and pearls... and cloths of every sort on the earth...
 In the evening you have a fair where they sell horses, vegetables, fruits, wood, etc."

-Fig 13.1 Bronze images of Krishnadeva Raya and his two wives installed in Tirumala Temple.
+Fig 15.1 Bronze images of Krishnadeva Raya and his two wives installed in Tirumala Temple.

-• Why were vegetables, fruits and horses sold in the evenings?
+Why were vegetables, fruits and horses sold in the evenings?

-Archaeologists are of the opinion that the city had four separate divisions - the first one devoted to temples, situated on rocky hills; the second one on the valley, where crops were raised using water from irrigation channels; the third, a royal centre in which royal palaces and residences of important nayakas were located and the fourth one, allocated for the residences of ordinary townsfolk.
+Archaeologists are of the opinion that the city had four separate divisions - first one devoted to temples, situated on rocky hills; second one on the valley where crops were raised using water from irrigation channels; third a royal centre in which royal palaces and residences of important nayakas were located and fourthly the residences of ordinary townsfolk.
 Each area was separated from the others as shown in the map.

-• Compare Vijayanagara with Warangal to point out the similarities and differences between them.
+Compare the city of Vijayanagara with Warangal to point out the similarities and differences between them.